Teodor Ilić Češljar: Later life

-Češljar was born in 1746 in Čurug and died on November 20, 1793, at age 47 in Bačko Petrovo Selo (both now in Serbia).
-It is assumed that he learned to paint from famous masters of Timișoara and Novi Sad, where he lived in 1769.
-His first known work was a painting of four evangelists on church belfry in Buda in 1776 on which he worked together with colleague painter Mihailo Skokolović.
-According to so some older biographers, Češljar enrolled in Academy of Fine Arts Vienna in 1786.
 He worked on his first iconostasis in 1789 in the church of Mokrin; after that, he worked in Velika Kikinda and Stara Kanjiža in 1791, and in Bačko Petrovo Selo from 1792 to 1793, when he died.
 Alongside this, he drew several icons for the lower church in Sremski Karlovci and iconostasis of Kovilj monastery which was destroyed in 1848.